Jeffrey Lewis (composer)

-Jeffrey Lewis (born 28 November 1942) is a Welsh composer, who lives in Llanfairfechan.
+Jeffrey Lewis (born 28 November 1942) is a Welsh composer.

 Biography and work

-Lewis was born in Neath, where he joined the church choir and began learning the organ.
-He studied at the University of Wales, Cardiff, under Alun Hoddinott; with György Ligeti and Karlheinz Stockhausen at Darmstadt; with Bogusław Schaeffer in Krakow and with Don Banks in London.
-He taught at Leeds College of Music (1969–72) and the University of Wales, Bangor (1973 - 1992), under William Mathias.
+Lewis was born in Neath, where he joined the church choir and began learning the organ, and now lives in Llanfairfechan.
+He studied at the University of Wales, Cardiff, under Alun Hoddinott; with György Ligeti and Karlheinz Stockhausen at Darmstadt; with Bogusław Schaeffer in Kraków and with Don Banks in London.
+He taught at Leeds College of Music (1969–1972) and the University of Wales, Bangor (1973–1992), under William Mathias.